* Translated by AI

 Park Jin-hung ahead of the game on the 29th. /Photo=Reporter Park Soo-jin

-Kiwoom Heroes relief pitcher Park Jin-hung (32) bowed his head to greet fans of his former team, Lotte Giants, where he played until the 2025 season, creating a touching moment of reunion.
-It held even greater significance because while he had visited during spring training in March, this was his first appearance in the regular season.
-Although it was his first visit to Busan in the regular season after switching uniforms through the second draft, he showed a fierce competitor's side on the mound and did not forget his loyalty to his new team.
+Kiwoom Heroes relief pitcher Park Jin-hung (32) bowed his head to greet fans of his former team, the Lotte Giants, with whom he played until the 2025 season, creating a touching moment of reunion.
+The occasion held special significance as it was his first visit during the regular season, having previously returned in March for spring training games.
+Although this was his first regular-season trip to Busan after switching uniforms via the second draft, he displayed a fierce competitor's demeanor on the mound, never forgetting his loyalty to his new team.

-Ahead of the game against Lotte Giants at Busan Sajik Stadium on the 29th, Park Jin-hung met with reporters and shared his impressions of facing his former team the previous day (the 28th).
-On the 28th, Park appeared in the bottom of the 8th inning with his team trailing 2-5, retiring Jeon Min-jae, Lee Ho-jun, and Jang Du-seong all on ground balls to pitch a perfect scoreless inning.
-Appearing in relief again on the 29th, Park held the opposition scoreless over two innings, becoming the winning pitcher for the first time in five years since 2021.
+Ahead of the game against the Lotte Giants at Busan Sajik Stadium on the 29th, Park Jin-hung spoke with reporters about his feelings from facing his former team the previous day (the 28th).
+On the 28th, Park entered in the bottom of the 8th inning with his team trailing 2-5, retiring Jeon Min-jae, Lee Ho-jun, and Jang Du-seong in order to pitch a perfect scoreless inning.
+On the 29th, Park again appeared in relief, pitching two scoreless innings and becoming the winning pitcher for the first time in five years since 2021.

-After the greeting, Park Jin-hung completely transformed into a pitcher for the 'Hero Corps.'
-Regarding his duel with leadoff batter Jeon Min-jae, who was showing excellent batting form, he recalled, "I checked the scoreboard before stepping onto the mound.
-Although Jeon Min-jae was in good form, having hit three hits earlier, I thought that since I was now a Kiwoom pitcher, there was no room for me to back down.
-I tried to engage in a direct confrontation."
+After the greeting, Park Jin-hung completely transformed into a pitcher for the "Hero Legion."
+Regarding his duel with leadoff batter Jeon Min-jae, who was showing excellent hitting form, he recalled, "I checked the scoreboard before stepping onto the mound.
+Although Jeon Min-jae was in good form, having hit three hits earlier, I believed that as a Kiwoom pitcher, there was no room for me to back down.
+I made every effort to engage in a direct confrontation."

-It was also confirmed that he had perfectly integrated into Kiwoom after leaving Lotte, where he had spent a long time.
-Park Jin-hung said, "When I came during spring training, it felt strange to look at the third-base dugout, but now I have fully adjusted and feel nothing unusual.
-I am very comfortable now," and smiled.
+It was also evident that Park had fully integrated into Kiwoom after leaving Lotte, where he had spent a long time.
+Park said, "When I came for spring training games, it felt strange to look at the third-base dugout, but now I have fully adjusted and feel completely at ease.
+I am very comfortable now," as he smiled.

-Park Jin-hung further added, "If (Manager) Seol Jong-jin tells me to come out, I will always come out without hesitation.
-I will always do my best to ensure the team wins," solidifying his resolve for victory.
+Park further added, "If (Manager) Seol Jong-jin tells me to come out, I will always leave the mound without hesitation.
+I will always do my absolute best to help the team win," reaffirming his determination for victory.

-Park Jin-hung greets Busan fans after appearing in the Lotte game at Sajik on the 28th. /Photo=Lotte Giants
+Park Jin-hung greets Busan fans while appearing in the Lotte Giants game at Sajik on the 28th. /Photo=Lotte Giants

-Park Jin-hung greets Busan fans after appearing in the Lotte game at Sajik on the 28th. /Photo=Lotte Giants
+Park Jin-hung greets Busan fans while appearing in the Lotte Giants game at Sajik on the 28th. /Photo=Lotte Giants

 <© STARNEWS.
 All rights reserved.
 No reproduction or redistribution allowed.>